Bye Laws 2021

-4.7 A draft fixtures list for the year shall be drawn up by the fixtures sub-committee and distributed to all clubs, who at this point may request changes.
+4.7 The County Board must prepare draft fixtures schedule for all competitions by the end of January of current year; they shall be drawn up by the fixtures sub-committee and distributed to all clubs, who at this point may request changes.
 The fixtures sub-committee shall facilitate these changes in so far as is feasible.
 The fixtures sub-committee shall draw up a final fixture list to be distributed to the club secretaries 14 days prior to the first fixture.
-The final fixture list will then constitute notification of a match for all clubs.
+The final fixtures list; will then constitute notification of a match for all clubs.

-4.8 All decisions relating to promotion and relegation between underage divisions shall be entirely decided by the fixtures sub-committee.
+4.8 All decisions relating to promotion and relegation between underage divisions shall be entirely decided by the fixtures sub-committee, these decisions must be ratified by the County Board.
 All reasonable requests from clubs in this regard to be considered before the final fixture list is drawn up.
-Juvenile team gradings should be based on match results from 2 years previous.
+Juvenile team grading should be based on match results from 2 years previous

 4.10 U14, U16 and U18 competitions should include a league run on a competitive basis with semi-finals and a final.

 4.11 No deviation shall be allowed from the fixtures save:

 (a) That a match be postponed due to the death of an immediate relative of a player/official of one of the clubs involved or due to a tragedy in the parish.

 (b) That matches may be played before the stated date.

 (c) If teams cannot agree on a date, the fixtures committee will set a date no later than three days after the original date.

 Failure to comply with this directive to entail the loss of the game by the club that is unable to field on the required date

 4.13 Any player having played in and won a senior or Intermediate club final cannot be re-graded the following year